 The NJCRC mandates medical dispensaries show they have a plan to address social equity to expand to adult-use cannabis sales.

-Teaneck resident, scientist, and entrepreneur Tony Campbell said that Brodchandel’s willingness to help others shows that he “truly wants to make the industry strong in New Jersey.”
+Teaneck entrepreneur Tony Campbell said Brodchandel’s help shows he “truly wants to make the industry strong in New Jersey.”

 “He knows that by nurturing us and others like us, the cannabis industry in New Jersey will mature,” Campbell added.

-He was awarded an adult-use cannabis conditional manufacturing license in the spring.
+In the spring, he was awarded an adult-use cannabis conditional manufacturing license.
 Campbell hoped the NJCRC would approve Harmony Dispensary’s applications for adult-use cannabis sales.

 They have locations in Hoboken and Jersey City for months and months that have yet to open.
-Last year they were part of a big art celebration last October, during which they sought to highlight the artistry of their unopened Jersey City location.
-The Harmony Dispensary in Hoboken was approved for medical cannabis sales last spring.
+Last year they were part of a big art celebration last October.
+They sought to highlight the artistry of their unopened Jersey City location.
+Last spring, Harmony’s Dispensary in Hoboken was approved for medical cannabis sales.